rkratky/ubuntu-hw-support/README.md

 Currently, the repository hosts two documentation sets that used to be published separately.
 Eventually, the plan is for all the content to be consolidated into one coherent collection of docs.

+## Project homepage

+The project Git repository is located at [ https://github.com/canonical/ubuntu-hw-support](https://github.com/canonical/ubuntu-hw-support/).

-The generated documentation is hosted at [canonical-ubuntu-hardware-support.readthedocs-hosted.com](https://canonical-ubuntu-hardware-support.readthedocs-hosted.com/).
+The generated documentation is hosted at [ubuntu-hw-support.readthedocs-hosted.com](https://canonical-ubuntu-hardware-support.readthedocs-hosted.com/).

+The continuous integration results are available at [ubuntu-hw-support/actions](https://github.com/canonical/ubuntu-hw-support/actions/).

 ## RISC-V image cookbook